 - In a medium bowl, whisk the eggs, milk, kefir or yogurt, melted coconut oil or butter and vanilla extract.

 - Add the wet ingredients to the dry ingredients and stir until well combined.

 - Gently add the cherries, stir to distribute evenly.
 Fill each muffin cup ¾ full OR transfer mixture to an 8-inch square baking dish.
 See Note 2.

-- Optional: Combine 1 tbsp coconut sugar and 2 tsp cinnamon, sprinkle evenly over the top.
+- Optional: Combine 1 tablespoon coconut sugar and 2 teaspoon cinnamon, sprinkle evenly over the top.

 - Bake muffin cups for 20-22 minutes, an 8 x 8 inch pan for 40 - 45 minutes.
 Serve warm, plain or with milk or yogurt and extra thawed cherries and blueberris.